AsymmetryChou/dftio/docs/tutorials/index.md

 # Tutorials

-Interactive tutorials using Jupyter Notebooks.

-(Tutorials will be added here as `.ipynb` files)
+This section provides step-by-step tutorials to guide you through common `dftio` workflows.

+## Available Tutorials

+- **[Plotting a Band Structure](./plot_bands.md):** Learn how to parse eigenvalue data from a DFT calculation and use the `dftio band` command to generate a band structure plot.

 ## Planned Tutorials

-- Basic parsing workflow
-- Working with LMDB datasets
+- Working with LMDB datasets for large-scale data management.
-- Integration with PyTorch Geometric
+- Integrating `dftio` with PyTorch Geometric for graph-based machine learning.
-- Custom data processing pipelines
+- Building custom data processing and transformation pipelines.